 8. Be social.
 It has been proven that if you have friends and community connections, it is more likely that you will be happier.
 Stay connected to friends and family, they're important to your happiness and you are important to their happiness.

 9. Have economic stability.
 Prosperity, the ability to easily take care of your needs, strongly impacts happiness.
 If you're not worrying about how to pay the bills, you can concentrate on other activities that bring contentment.

 10. Most important of all, recognize and embrace the times you are happy.
 You deserve it.
 Develop a sense of satisfaction in all of your accomplishments and endeavors.
 That sense of satisfaction, over time, creates the perfect atmosphere for happiness.

-Last, spread your happiness around and it's sure to increase for you.
-Do things for others.
+When you find happiness, spread it around.
+It's sure to increase happiness for you.
+Do good things for others.
 Reach out in a positive way.

 Where to find happiness?
-Why, its path leads to you.
+The path leads to you!

 Listen to Music!
 Be Happy!

 © 2012 Cynthia B Turner